 - AB, Creative Writing and English Literature, Dartmouth College, 1996

-- Diversity & Inclusion Ambassador, Creativity & Innovation Strategic Growth Area, Virginia Tech
+- Diversity and Inclusion Ambassador, Creativity and Innovation Strategic Growth Area, Virginia Tech

 - Fellow, The Hermitage Artist Retreat - Englewood, FL (2019-2020).